 • Testing to full safe working load (up to 180kg)

-• Clear pass/fail documentation for audits
+• Clear pass/fail documentation for audit purposes

 How Often Should You Test to Full Load?